7 SIGNS YOUR HEADACHE IS A MIGRAINE

 A migraine is a kind of headache that strikes an individual repeatedly.
 Patients report moderate to severe throbbing or pulsing pain when having a migraine episode.
 Often these symptoms are also accompanied by others like nausea and weakness.

-The debilitating headaches, along with other physical symptoms, need prompt treatment.
-The pain management experts at Advanced Pain Care diagnose migraines and provide treatment plans to relieve symptoms and prevent additional attacks.
+Severe headaches, along with other physical signs, need prompt treatment.
+The pain management experts at Advanced Pain Care in Austin, TX, accurately diagnose your symptoms, provide effective migraine relief, and prevent additional attacks.
+Rediscover the joy of living pain-free.
+Book your consultation today!

 Determining if you are experiencing a migraine or a usual headache can be difficult.
 Watch for these seven indicators:

 So, if you are experiencing throbbing pain in your head accompanied by nausea or vomiting, you’re likely dealing with a migraine.
-Often, they are found in vestibular migraine.
-It’s a kind of migraine that may or may not happen with head pain.
+Often, these symptoms are indicative of a vestibular migraine, which may or may not happen with head pain.

 Nausea is a fairly common migraine symptom.
 That’s why it’s a part of the diagnostic criteria.
 However, it does not look similar in every patient dealing with migraines.
 Some will experience a mild form of it, while others experience full-blown nausea.